AngelMC43/english-project/README.md

 # english-project
 App english game

-12 games divided in three categories where you can learn english while you enjoy.
+Twelve games divided in three categories where you can learn english while you enjoy.